irinikp/chat-workshop/README.md

 # ChatWorkshop

-This project was created during [this workshop](https://github.com/mandarini/chat-workshop-docs/blob/master/Chapter_11.md)
+This project was created during [this workshop](https://github.com/mandarini/chat-workshop-docs) and deployed [here](https://chat-workshop-10842.firebaseapp.com/)